USask-BINFO/SV-JIM/README.md

  - `overlapThreshold`: Rate of similarity required in the sizes of the SVs locations being compared.
 (EX: 0.5 [or 50% which is a commonly used threshold in literature])
  - `maxRefDistance`: Maximum distance (in number of bases) permitted when comparing the reference sequence index reported for the SV locations being compared (EX: 1000)

+##### Pipeline Benchmarking Configurations
+ - benchmarkDir: Path information for where to write benchmarking files.
+	- (EX: "./Benchmarking")
+ - repeatsForBench: Frequency for how many times to repeat a task as part of benchmarking.
+(EX: 1)
+	- Note, increasing this parameter will significantly increase execution time.
+So unless benchmarking, recommended to be left at 1

 ## Usage